faster-cpython/ideas/pystats_docs.md

   frames than it pushes.
 - Trace too long: A potential trace is abandoned because it is longer than the buffer.
 - Trace too short: A potential trace is abandoned because it is too short.
-- Inner loop found: A potential trace is abandoned because it has an inner loop.
+- Inner loop found: A potential trace is truncated because it has an inner loop.
 - Recursive call: A potential trace is abandoned because is has a recursive call.
 - Low confidence: A potential trace is abandoned because the likelihood of the